 I had big dreams of making a Concord grape syrup with no added water.
 Grapes have plenty of juice, I figured, but those big seeds and tough skins also have a ton of pectin, the stuff that makes jellies gel.
 Even after reducing the amount of sugar in the syrup and cooking it over really low heat, I got a very nice concord grape jelly.

 So, the final recipe does have a bit of water, but thanks to the bold, musky flavor of the Concords it is still mighty full-flavored.
 Many Concord recipes call for separating the skins of the grapes from the flesh (Concords are a "slip-skin" variety, which means the skins slide easily off of the flesh).
 To avoid that step here, reduce the cooking time, and still get jammy flavor, the grapes take a quick whir in the blender first to chop up the skins a bit and break down the flesh.

 - For the Concord Grape Syrup:

 - 1 1/2 cups Concord grapes, stems removed (8 ounces with stems)

 - Lemon peel, for garnish (optional)

-For the Concord Grape Syrup: Pulse the grapes a few times on low speed in a blender then puree on low for a few seconds, until the grape skins are chopped and the grape flesh is slightly broken down.
-Combine the rough grape puree with the water and sugar in a small saucepan.
+For the Concord Grape Syrup: Pulse grapes a few times on low speed in a blender then purée on low for a few seconds, until grape skins are chopped and grape flesh is slightly broken down.
+Combine rough grape purée with water and sugar in a small saucepan.
 Cook over very low heat for 15 minutes, stirring frequently.
 The mixture should only simmer for the last 3 minutes of its cooking time.
-Remove from heat, strain through a fine mesh sieve, gently pressing the solids to extract the liquid.
+Remove from heat, strain through a fine-mesh sieve, gently pressing solids to extract liquid.
 Refrigerate until completely cool.